GnarlyMshtep/CS35L-Notes/final_2ndHalfWriteup.md

 POSIX, is the OS std that ca

-# Compilation, particularly with gcc with respect to C
+# Compilation, particularly with gcc with respect to C (not optimisations, just the steps, protabillity, how it works)

 ##  Compilation in C (some GCC specifics)